trustoverip/tswg-trust-registry-protocol/README.md

 # specification-template

-This specification is basked on the [Trust Over IP Specification Template](https://github.com/trustoverip/specification-template).
+This specification is based on the [Trust Over IP Specification Template](https://github.com/trustoverip/specification-template).

 The spec is written using [SpecUp](https://github.com/decentralized-identity/spec-up) which is maintained by the Decentralized Identity Foundation.